ariary/AravisFS/README.md

  6. Provide the patch to `ubac` to apply it on the FS

 ##### Tree
-Tree is a containaing all the Resource in the ecrypted fs.
+Tree is a structure containaing all the Resource in the ecrypted fs.
 It is a `Node` list

 A `Node` on ubac side is:
 |  |  |